The East End of London has undergone a number of transformations in the last century, and there is no better example than Shoreditch.

 Go Back in Time at the Dennis Severs House

-This house has been furnished and decorated in the period manner and everything is authentic - including the fact that there is no electricity!
+This house has been furnished and decorated in a period manner and everything is authentic - including the fact that there is no electricity!

 It sounds a bit creepy but is, in fact, a truly magical and illuminating experience.